-If you are using a single tether in an outboard seating position and the head restraint has been removed, route the tether over the seatback.
+If you are using a single tether in the center seating position, or the rear outboard head restraint has been removed, route the single tether over the seatback.

-If you are using a dual tether in an outboard seating position and the head restraint has been removed, route the tether over the seatback.
+If you are using a dual tether in the center seating position, or the rear outboard head restraint has been removed, route the dual tether over the seatback.